YihuanHu/Leetcode-Cracker/dailyChallenge/day27*.md

 ## Greedy
 - The essence of greedy algorithms is to choose the local optimal solution at each stage to achieve a global optimal solution.
 - Greedy on't follow a specific pattern; fundamentally, they rely on common sense reasoning and counterexamples
+- two ways of proving:
+    - Proof by Contradiction
+    - Mathematical Induction

 ## LC 455 assign-cookies
 [Link](https://leetcode.com/problems/assign-cookies/description/)
 [Cousrse Link](https://programmercarl.com/0455.%E5%88%86%E5%8F%91%E9%A5%BC%E5%B9%B2.html)
 - Use index to save one for loop
 - Two logics
-    - Use cookies as loop from large to small: large cookis can satisfy needs large greed
+    - Use greed as loop from large to small: large cookis can satisfy needs large greed
-    - Use greed as loop from small to large: small greed can be satisfied by small cookies
+    - Use cookies as loop from small to large: small greed can be satisfied by small cookies
+        - What if loop small cookies from small to large
 ```python
 # solution 1
 class Solution: